maxemontio/promegram/README.md

     - send_resolved: true
       url: <url:port>
 ```
-If you have multiple recievers, do not set 'group_by' directive for promegram - bot works faster witout that
+If you have multiple recievers, do not set 'group_by' directive for promegram - bot works faster without that

 ## Prometheus rules
-Promegram use summary field, so use it for some kind of tempating.
+Promegram use summary field, so use it for some kind of message templating.

 Example:
 ```yaml